pingidentity/pingone-mobile-sdk-android/README.md

  ```java
  PingOne.setDeviceToken(context, token, NotificationProvider.HMS, new PingOne.PingOneSDKCallback())
 ```
-Make sure you set the device’s push token before you call `PingOne.pair`, and make sure you update the PingOne SDK Library with the new device's push token each time it changes.
+Make sure you set the device’s push token before you call `PingOne.pair`, and make sure you update the PingOne MFA SDK Library with the new device's push token each time it changes.

 ### 1.8 Handling Push Notifications

-PingOne SDK will only handles push notifications which were issued by the PingOne SDK server.
+PingOne MFA SDK will only handles push notifications which were issued by the PingOne SDK server.
 For other push notifications, the `PingOneSDKError` object with the code `10002, unrecognizedRemoteNotification` will be returned.
 You can use the "category" field to customize the notification behavior according to the value set on the PingOne server.
 Retrieve the category of the push message by calling `remoteMessage.getData().get("category")`.
 For information on selecting a category on the server side, see: [edit a notification template](https://docs.pingidentity.com/r/en-us/pingone/p1_c_edit_notification).